mitchejj-attic/mitchejj.github.com/_posts/2013-11-17-quantitative-self.md

 >
 >...
 >
->hey share an API, but there are subtle differences (like the fact that the Echo display is round).
+>They share an API, but there are subtle differences (like the fact that the Echo display is round).
 I do expect that we'll support it, but I don't know when yet.
 But we're getting a couple of them here.
 That's usually a good first step.
 ><small><cite>Abvio Support email</cite></small>